Dee-Des/record_reviews/README.md

 - As a Site User I can fill in a contact request form so that I can submit a request for contact (Could Have)
 - As a Site Admin I can store contact requests in the database so that I can review them (Could Have)
 - As a Site Admin I can mark contact requests as "read" so that I can see how many I still need to process (Could Have)

+In the timeframe allowed I achieved all of my Must Have user stories and therefore achieved the project's MVP.
+In future improvements and enhancements I would work on achieving the Should Have and Could Have user stories mentioned above.
 </details>

 ### Wireframes